-The gang go to the small town of Oakhaven after they had accidentally met famous writer Ben Ravencroft at their last mystery.
-While there, Ben explains the history of a witch named Sarah Ravencroft which happens to be related to him, at the same time the Hex girls come to town bringing an audience there.
+When the Mystery Gang meet famous horror writer Ben Ravencroft on their last mystery, he invites them to the small town Oakhaven, Massachusetts.
+While there for the Autumn Harvest Festival, Ben explains the history of his ancestor Sarah Ravencroft, who happens to be an evil witch.
+At the same time, the Hex Girls, an all-female Gothic rock band, come to town bringing an audience there.
 The gang investigate the mysterious sightings while they are there which seems to be connected to the locals of the town which turns into something much more.
 Written by

 See more »